joshilokesh18427/Hospital-ER-Dashboard-Power-BI/README.md

 - Load the transformed data into the Power BI Data Model to make it available for report creation.

 ### Data Modelling -
-   - Creating measures, calculated columns and date table using DAX.
+   - Creating measures, calculated columns, and date table using DAX.
    - Setting up relationships between tables to ensure accurate aggregation and reporting.

 # Summary and Analysis